gn350/HackGTX/README.md

 # HackGTX
+Scout empowers visually impaired individuals through an AI-based mobile app, delivering haptic feedback for seamless journeying from place to place.

 ## Inspiration
 Our team was shocked at the lack of solutions for visually impaired individuals to effectively navigate crowded public spaces.
 Aids, such as a seeing-eye dog, are highly useful but they can be restrictive and costly, and are thereby inaccessible to nearly 95 percent of the visually impaired population.